SpaceG/spaceg.github.io/_posts/2015-05-06-gem-npm-ruby-gems-node.js.markdown

 Since Ruby 1.9 RubyGems is part of the standard library of Ruby.
 If you want to use a RubyGem in a Ruby program, you must first load the required library:

+<strong> Use </code>

+	RubyGems be accessed via the command line acc.

 <stromg> Example :</strong>